 Boiling frogs and Lean transformation often have at least one thing in common: Do it quickly, but not quickly enough, and the subject might jump overboard.
 Changing behaviours, influencing culture and moving forwards on the path towards Lean or Agile is hard work.
 More often than not, the advice dispensed is “it depends”.

 Even if Scrum is the most popular Agile framework used in software development, it is not the only approach you can use.
 In this article, Mark Haynes discusses why you might consider Lean Kanban as a better approach for your organization.

-Redmine is a popular open source project management web application.
-It was written using the Ruby on Rails framework.
+Redmine is a popular open source project management web application written using the Ruby on Rails framework.
 This software is more oriented towards a traditional approach for project management with Gantt charts and calendar than Agile, Scrum or Kanban.
-However, Redmine architecture allows however creating plugins to add additional features.
-The development of a number of Agile and Lean plugins has therefore been started in these past years.
-However not all those plugins have been in continuous development until the current release of Redmine 3.3
+However, the Redmine architecture allows however creating plugins to add additional features.
+The development of a number of Agile, Scrum, Kanban and Lean plugins has therefore been started in these past years.